Massosisho/Practica-4-Parte-B/README.md

 ---

-## ⚠️ Key Insight

-* Multiple tasks accessing the same resource without control leads to conflicts
-* This behavior highlights the need for synchronization mechanisms

----

-## 🚀 Next Step

-The next part introduces **semaphores**, which allow proper synchronization between tasks, ensuring controlled and predictable LED behavior.

----

 ## 📚 Conclusion

-This part demonstrates how multitasking can lead to conflicts when shared resources are not properly managed.
-It sets the foundation for understanding synchronization in real-time systems.
+This part demonstrates how multitasking can lead to conflicts when shared resources are not properly managed, highlighting the importance of synchronization in real-time systems.

 ---